py1u/ArtrDev/docs/artr-setup/getting_started.md

    What import alias would you like configured? @/*
    ```

+   NextJS is now set up with React and Tailwind.

+4. **Connecting NextJS To MongoDB**
+   We have to connect NextJS with a database
 ## Conclusion

 You now have a basic setup for a full-stack web application using Node.js, Express, MongoDB, and React.
 This setup is ideal for building Artr!